w601sxs/sm_studio_provisioning/README.md

 Note that, you also can create just an IAM role instead of an IAM user which can be assumed before product provisioning.

 **Step 1.** Click on the Launch button above.
-Note - by default the template will launch in US-WEST-2 and you can switch to other regions before starting the CNF template.
+Note - by default the template will launch in US-WEST-2 and you can switch to other regions before starting the CloudFormation template.

 **Step 2.** Click next